AlgoClaw/Govee/decoded/v1.2/explanation_v1.2.md

 ...
 a3ff[        scenceParam        ][          zero padding          ][Checksum] <-- Last "multi-line" command 330504[code_byte_swap][normal_command_suffix][    zero padding    ][Checksum] <-- "Standard" command changes the selected scene in the Govee app.
-                                                                                This command is *optional* (and can be set to the incorrect scene).
+                                                                                This command is optional (and can be set to the incorrect scene), unless "scenceParam" is empty.
                                                                                 I think Govee refers to this as the "modeCmd".
 ```
 ***